StackVista/stackstate-docs/develop/tutorials/external_events_tutorial.md

 vagrant ssh
 ```

-The rest of this tutorial assumes you run the sample as the `root` user.
+The rest of this tutorial assumes you are running as the `root` user.
 Use the following command to change to `root` in your virtual machine:

 ```text
 sudo su -